Alcohol Treatment Options For DWI/DUI Offenders

 There are numerous types of alcohol treatment programs available.
 Many are court ordered but often times if the person has a particular program in mind that would benefit them, it is certainly worth mentioning to the judge.
 Listed below are a few types of treatment options available to those who are court-ordered.

-Alcoholics Anonymous (AA)/Support Programs – One of the most popular court ordered program today, AA members must follow the 12 steps and attend weekly meetings that will help them overcome alcohol.
+One of the most widely known abstinence based treatment programs in the world is Alcoholics Anonymous (AA).
+AA members must follow the 12 steps and attend weekly meetings that will help them overcome alcohol.
 This form of treatment is outpatient and the person does not need to leave their home to receive help.
 For many this can mean attending up to 7 meetings a week.
 AA has a self-reported success rate of 5%, although many members do drop out after the first month.
 For those who stay, AA is considered a lifelong recovery program for alcohol use.
+You can use their website to find a local meeting.